hola/android_sdk/README.md

 # android_sdk

-This document describes integration of a native Android app to Hola CDN
+This document describes integration of a native Android app to HolaCDN.

+Android version 4.4 and above is required.

 ## Initialization

-- On app start init Hola CDN by creating a new instance of org.hola.cdn_sdk.api and calling init method.
+- On app start init HolaCDN by creating a new instance of org.hola.cdn_sdk.api and calling init method.

   Signature: